Outdoor Research Refuge Hoody Review

 Frankly speaking, breathable garments and fabrics are great on lightweight layers that are thin enough to not superheat you while working out.
 However, big thick puffy jackets are simply too heavy and warm to consider wearing once you are sweating profusely.
 We were very hot the moment we started exercising in this jacket and immediately opted to vent heavily, or simply take the jacket off.
 No matter what technology is used on the inside to aid in breathability, we are stripping this thing off once we get warmed up.

 While one or two jackets in this review can be had for a bit cheaper, the fact is this is one of the most affordable insulated jackets you will find.
 Considering it is very warm, and also comfortable and stylish, we think it is a solid value purchase and one that will not likely disappoint.

-The Outdoor Research Refuge is our Top Pick for Warmth, not only because it's really warm, but also because it's comfortable to wear and looks great.
+The Outdoor Research Refuge is one of our favorite warmth layers, not only because it's really warm, but also because it's comfortable to wear and looks great.
 We think it makes an ideal jacket for your everyday winter usage, but can also be pulled into service as a belay coat or as a warmth layer for under the shell when skiing on the lifts.
 To top it off, it comes at an affordable price, making it hard to go wrong.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More